 When veterans walk into the gates of Stand Down in mid-July they will be greeted with a handshake and open arms, breakfast, coffee and fruit.
 They will be assigned to a tent where tent leaders will assist them in accessing the services they need; immediate visits to the clothing tent, showers, barbers, makeovers, medical, dental and optical services.

 But immediate need is not the only service provided.
-There is homeless Court, family court, counseling, VA benefits, employment and job counseling, integrative medicine, Recovery providers, shelters and more More than 12,000 meals are served by veteran's service organizations, service clubs, local chefs and businesses.
+There is Homeless Court, family court, counseling, VA benefits, employment and job counseling, integrative medicine, recovery providers, shelters and more.
+Over 12,000 meals are served by veteran’s service organizations, service clubs, local chefs and businesses.

 Stand Down is a place of miracles.
 Lives are changes and lives are saved.

 For perhaps the first time in many days, maybe months or years our veterans have a safe haven to put down their burdens and lift themselves up to the possibilities of change.
 Nearly 4,500 volunteers give up their time and expertise to lend an ear and a heart to those who served us so well.

 For More Information on Other Stand Downs:

 If you are looking for a Stand Down in your own community please go to The National Coalition for Homeless Veterans and look for one in your area.

 If you are hoping to start a Stand Down in your area we have the Step by Step Procedural Manual and the Stand Down Program Guide are available for download.
 If there is not a Stand Down scheduled in a community near you, you could help organize a planning committee to assist the homeless veterans in your area.

 VVSD believes intensive rehabilitation leads to self-sustaining independence,

 the maximizing of human potential and a meaningful, fulfilling life.